In the morning my voice is worse. When Susan asks how our show went as I’m fixing breakfast, all I can do was croak.

 Lyrics © EMI Music Publishing, Universal Music Publishing Group, ALLEN STANTON PRODUCTIONS

-“I’ll never get laid tonight,” Hippie complained.
+“I’ll never get laid tonight,” Hippie complain.

 “What if they try to molest me?”